msilin/Group7/README.md

 To log in, you can click the "Log in" button at the top right of the home page and enter the credentials:

 As an admin:

 Email: `temp`

 Password: `temp`

 As an admin:

 Email: `emp`

 Password: `emp`

+With these credentials, you have full access to the site using both user types.

+### Features that do not work

+Order status

+Employee Dashboard Order Queue

+Adding/editing employees works but has visual bug

+Can't move on beyond cart page.